 Section 2 describes the approach taken to manage incidents and outbreaks of COVID-19.

 Section 3 outlines how organisations and businesses across Scotland can take action to:

 - prevent the spread of the virus and avoid outbreaks; and

 - play their role in reporting on and helping to manage outbreaks.

 Building this prevention and management approach at the required pace, will require that we:

-a. work from the tried and tested foundations of what is already there, but being open to innovation; taking the opportunity to refresh, bolster, challenge and test the approach;
+a. work from the tried and tested foundations of what is already there, while being open to innovation; taking the opportunity to refresh, bolster, challenge and test the approach;

 b. are mindful of the need to create an approach which is specific to COVID-19, but which allows for other tasks and challenges to be addressed; and

-c. ensure that it is a meaningful tool to guide the necessary work for Scotland, not simply provide an additional layer of system assurance.
+c. ensure that it is a meaningful tool to guide the necessary work for Scotland and not simply provide an additional layer of system assurance.